 Weather In Iceland In December

 With the temperature ranging from -1°C to 4°C, December in Iceland is pleasantly cold and bearable.
 Being the darkest month, the days during this time are the shortest and nights utterly gorgeous.
 The dancing Aurora Borealis covers the sky for most of the night, while the daylight stays for only four hours.
+Visit Reykjavik in December to especially watch the Northern lights.

 Reasons Why You Must Visit Iceland In December